-With older kids it’s not so much of an issue, but if you have young children in the house then you are going to want to train your Yorkie to be around them.
+With older kids, it’s not so much of an issue, but if you have young children in the house, you will want to train your Yorkie to be around them.
 Yorkies are sweet dogs, but they can be a bit aggressive, so you will want to use the steps below if you are bringing a new Yorkie home in order to ensure that everyone gets along.

 Start Early If You Can

 The ideal age to start training your Yorkie to be around kids is 8 – 16 weeks.
 This is the age when Yorkies are developing their social skills and so introducing your children at this time is generally a piece of cake.
-Older Yorkies can still be trained, of course, but you will have to take things much more slowly.
-This will involve of praise, treats, and patience.
+Of course, older Yorkies can still be trained, but you will have to take things much more slowly.
+This will involve praise, treats, and patience.

 If your Yorkie shows signs of stress, be sure to calmly move them somewhere else so that they can calm down.
 It’s important to be patient with the process, as an overstressed Yorkie is likely to get nippy.

 You are going to want to establish some basic commands so that you are in better control of your dog and interactions during introductions to your children.
 You want your dog to know how to sit, to come to you, and you want to suppress jumping behaviors, so the ‘down’ command will come in handy.

 You also want to teach them the ‘leave it’ command (more on this later).